geodynamics/aspect/cookbooks/gplates/doc/gplates.md

 interesting question to ask would be: What additional information can be created by either using three-dimensional geometry or higher resolution in mantle convection models with prescribed boundary velocities.
-As one can see in the comparison between the top right and bottom plot in Fig.&nbsp;[1] additional resolution clearly improves the geometry of small scale features like the shape of up- and downwellings as well as the maximal temperature deviation from the background mantle.
+As one can see in the comparison between the top right and bottom plot in Fig. [1] additional resolution clearly improves the geometry of small scale features like the shape of up- and downwellings as well as the maximal temperature deviation from the background mantle.
 However, the limitation to two